nearform/titus/docs/devops/aws/README.md

 # Titus AWS Deploy with Terraform

-This package allows to deploy easily the titus project on a AWS account.
+This package allows to deploy easily the Titus project on an AWS account.

 ### Overview